ConsenSysMesh/Fae/docs/Specification.md

     current facet, and an appropriate argument, evaluates the entry on that argument and returns the result.

-  - **spend:** when called with no arguments inside entry evaluation (but *not* top-level code), if the current facet is the same as the entry facet, marks the entry to be deleted once its contract returns.
-Returns nothing, but throws an exception if the facets do not agree.
+  - **spend:** when called with one argument inside entry evaluation (but *not* top-level code), if the current facet is the same as the entry facet, immediately returns the argument and deletes the entry.
+Throws an exception if the facets do not agree or in top-level code.

   - **escrow:** when called an access specifier and the pair of a "private" value and a function from its type to some other "public" one, creates a new